-I have a morning block that starts when I wake up and goes until 3 hours later.
-That's my block where I'm focusing on my family and getting a jump start on my day, rather than working.
+I have a morning block that starts when I wake up and goes until three hours later.
+During that first block, I focus on my family and getting a jump start on my day rather than working.
 I'm cooking breakfast, rotating laundry, getting the kids to school, possibly prepping for dinner, or cleaning the house.
 Whatever I'm doing during this morning block is for my family.

-If we flash-forward a few blocks later, I have my working block right in the middle of my day.
-There's no point in trying to work when my kids are having a playdate or doing their homework, so I schedule mine for when 2 of my kids are napping.
-The rest of the kids know that during that time, I'm at work.
+If we fast-forward a few blocks later, I have my working block right in the middle of my day.
+There's no point in trying to work when my kids are having a playdate or doing their homework, so I schedule my work time when my younger kids are napping.
+The older kids know that during that time, I'm at work.
 I go upstairs, shut the door, and only focus on work-related things!

-Summertime can be more hectic for work-at-home moms since all of the kids are at home rather than school.
-So I usually hire one of the neighbor girls to come over and play with the kids while I'm working.
-During the school year, I'll hire a nanny, send them to my mom's house for a playdate, or turn a movie on for them.
-Basically I try to find a way to keep the kids entertained so I can work uninterrupted.
+Summertime can be more hectic for work-at-home moms since all of the kids are at home.
+How do I deal?
+Usually, I hire one of the neighbor girls to come over and play with the kids while I'm working.
+I'll hire a nanny during the school year, send them to my mom's house for a playdate, or turn a movie on for them.
+Basically, I try to find a way to keep the kids entertained so I can work uninterrupted.

 BE PRODUCTIVE WITH YOUR TIME

-The BEST tip that I can give you is to schedule these blocks during your day so that you can be productive in all aspects of your life.
+The BEST tip that I can give you is to schedule these blocks in a way that fuels productivity in all aspects of your life.
 Have a productive block where you can get projects done in your home.
-Obviously, have a working block so that you can sit down at your computer and get your work done.
-Have a family block where you're having a family dinner or running your kids to their activities.
-By having these blocks and associating them with their own times, you won't constantly be doing the juggle and shuffle of trying to do it all, all of the time!
+Schedule a working block so that you can sit down at your computer and get your work done.
+Designate a family block where you're having a family dinner or running your kids to their activities.
+Having these separate blocks and associating them with their own times allows you to stop the juggling act.
+No more trying to do it all, all of the time!

 Still have questions about how this works??
-Check out more details on how to schedule your blocks and how these blocks can help you with your work life balance.
-You'll also find a printable where you can actually fill in your own block schedule.
+Check out more details on how to schedule your blocks and how they can help you with your work-life balance.
+You'll also find a printable where you can fill in your own block schedule.
 Go own that schedule LIKE THE BOSS BABE THAT YOU ARE!

 TELL THINGS TO WAIT THEIR TURN

-One mistake that we make as moms is to feel like we have to do it all, all of the time.
-It's just not possible to give 100% to 5 different things at once!
+A lot of us moms feel like we have to do it all, all of the time.
+It's just not possible to give 100% to five different things at once!
 Read that last sentence again, and LIVE BY IT!
-I like to make a timeline of what I need to get done.
-This lets me schedule out my priorities.
-Then, I don't focus on something until it's that something's turn.
+I like to make a timeline of what I need to get done, and then schedule my priorities accordingly.

-If I have 5 things that I need to do for the week, I'll figure out which one that I need to do first and do that one first.
-I won't focus on the other 4 until I'm done.
+If I have five things that I need to do for the week, I'll figure out which one I need to do first, and I won't focus on the other four until I'm done.
 Sure, I may make some lists.
 I'm a BIG list-maker.
-In fact, my “To-Do Book” is a game changer, especially for you working moms.
+In fact, my “To-Do Book” is a game-changer, especially for you working moms.
 It gives you a place to write ALL OF THE THINGS so that you can remember to do them.
-I usually grab simple notebook like this from Ross or TJ Maxx.
+I usually grab a simple notebook like this from Ross or TJ Maxx.

 Make your list so that you get everything down and out of your brain.
-Then set priorities to those things on your list.
-If you are trying to tackle all 5 things at once, you're never going to get all of them finished.
-Be all in on the one thing that you're working on and finish that bad boy before moving on to the next!
+Then set priorities based on those things on your list.
+If you are trying to tackle all five things at once, you're never going to get all of them finished.
+Be all in on the one thing you're working on and finish that bad boy before moving on to the next!

 WORK LIFE TIP: “I'M AT WORK”

-This next tip is especially for you that work at home.
-I want you to embrace the phrase “I'm at work” or “I'm going to work,” and say it often.
+This next tip is especially for you work-from-home mamas.
+I want you to embrace the phrase “I'm at work” or “I'm going to work” and say it often.
 After being a stay-at-home, work-at-home mom, I've found that sometimes people don't understand that work is work.
 It doesn't matter if I'm working at home or in an office!

 I used to find myself saying phrases like: